Ceremony to confer an honorary doctorate from the University of Montpellier on Michel Bouvier

-Michel Bouvier will receive an honorary doctorate
+Michel Bouvier will be awarded an honorary doctorate

 Major scientific advances in molecular pharmacology